No More Manual Tests? Evaluating and Improving ChatGPT for Unit Test Generation: Threats to Validity

 \section{Threats to Validity}

-One threat to validity lies in the randomness in \chatgpt{}.
-To alleviate this issue, we repeat our experiments for three times (given the costs in using \chatgpt{} API) and present the average results when automatically evaluating the effectiveness of \ourtool{}.
+(i) One threat lies in the randomness in \chatgpt{}.
+To alleviate this issue, we repeat our experiments three times and present the average results when automatically evaluating the effectiveness of \ourtool{}.
 We do not repeat our experiments in the empirical study, due to the large manual efforts involved in the user study.
-However, we actually observe similar correctness results of the tests generated by \chatgpt{} on two different datasets (Table~\ref{table:rq1:correctness} and Table~\ref{table:rq4}), indicating the consistency of our results.
-Another threat to validity lies in the benchmarks used in this work.
+However, we actually observe similar correctness results of the tests generated by \chatgpt{} on two different datasets (Table~\ref{table:rq1:correctness} and Table~\ref{table:rq4}), indicating the consistency of our results. (ii) Another threat is in the benchmarks used in this work.
 Our findings might not generalize to other datasets.
-To eliminate this issue, we construct our datasets to include more high-quality projects and diverse focal methods and test methods.
-In addition, we further evaluate the proposed approach \ourtool{} on a different evaluation dataset to avoid overfitting issues.
-Another threat lies in the potential data leakage of the manually-written tests being part of the training data in \chatgpt{}, which might lead to the overestimation of \chatgpt 's capability in test generation.
-Since \chatgpt{} has not released its training data, it is hard to precisely identify this issue.
-However, both the large portion of uncompilable and failed tests generated by \chatgpt{} and the improvement achieved by \ourtool{} over \chatgpt{} indicate that \chatgpt{} has not simply memorized the data used in our work.
+To eliminate this issue, we construct our datasets to include more high-quality projects and diverse focal methods and test methods, and we evaluate the proposed \ourtool{} on a different evaluation dataset to avoid overfitting issues.
+In addition, to evaluate the generalization capability of \ourtool{} on different programming languages, we further perform an additional evaluation of \ourtool{} on a Python dataset, HumanEval~\cite{HumanEval}.
+In particular, we leverage \ourtool{} to generate tests for 164 Python methods in HumanEval.
+We observed the consistent effectiveness of \ourtool{} by improving the successful execution rate of \chatgpt{}-generated tests from 31.7\% to 43.2\%.
+The results indicate the generalization of \ourtool{} to other programming languages. (iii) Another threat is the potential data leakage of the manually-written tests being part of the training data in \chatgpt{}, which might lead to the overestimation of \chatgpt 's capability in test generation.
+In fact, we find there is quite long Levenshtein edit distance between the \ourtool{}-generated tests and manually-written tests (\ie{} average of 1,027 characters and median of 609 characters), and only 5\% of \ourtool{}-generated tests have less than 200-characters Levenshtein distance to manually-written ones, implying that directly copying from training data might be less prevalent in our benchmark.